Funding for food projects

 Employing a gardener.

-Any significant provision of infrastructure where the land is not either owned by the community or leased for 25 years.
+Any significant provision of infrastructure where the land is not either owned by the community or leased for a minimum of 15 years.

 Applicant organisations wishing to sell unprocessed vegetables should consider State Aid implications.